-At 31 December 2023, the Group has a revolving credit facility with Standard Bank and has not drawn down for the current year (2022: R nil) and has access to the remaining undrawn amount of R100 million (2022: R100 million) which was dawn down after year end.
-Refer to Note 15 for further information.
+At 31 December 2024, the Group has a revolving credit facility with Standard Bank and has not drawn down for the current year (2023: R nil).
+Refer to Note 16 for further information.
 The Company has access to additional resources within the Group to meet its cash obligations as they fall due.